raspberrypilearning/star-collector/en/step_2.md

 Adjust settings until you are happy with the particle effect.

-Remember, you can try things out in Playmode, but you need to exit Playmode to make changes that you want to keep.
+Remember, you can try things out in Playmode, but you need to exit Playmode to make changes that you want to keep:

 ![The spinning star with new particle settings in place](images/star-particle.gif)

 --- /task ---

-Now that Star is just asking to be collected.
+Now that Star is just asking to be collected!

 --- save ---